openownership/bods-dev-handbook/standard_releases.md

 ## Versioning

-Releases follow the principles of [Semantic Versioning](https://semver.org/).
 A new release is only required for normative changes to the standard.
+Once BODS reaches version 1, releases will follow the principles of [Semantic Versioning](https://semver.org/).

 This distinguishes between:
 * MAJOR version releases, which make backwards-incompatible changes (e.g. from 1.2.0 to 2.0.0)